Secure cumulative knowledge memories, immutable transactional log research & development since 1985

 2. Locational State theory embeds time-space elements into datasets to secure absolute coordinates of events and transitions.
 Locational State site

-3. Plasma Operating System (POS) is an internal control framework for cloud-based server-side scripts that has been developed for the Plasma DataBase by Plasma.systems.
+3. Plasma Operating System (POS) is an internal control framework for cloud-based server-side scripts that has been developed for the Plasma DataBase by Navatec.com.

 4. Object Profile Elements Extension (OPEE) is an extension to the OOP profile that adds validation as an essential support for Accumulog operations.
 In terms of scripting it represents an added component to the ECMAScript and ISO international JavaScript server side extension.
-Developed by Plasma.systems.
+Now superceded by developments by Navatec.com.

 5. Object Oriented Procedure (OOP) (OOP) was developed in the 1960s as a means of scripting reality to build computer-based simultation models such as the SIMULA series.
 This development took place in Norway.
 Kristen Nygaard started writing computer simulation programs in 1957.
 Nygaard saw a need for a better way of describing the heterogeneity and the operation of a system.
 To go further with his ideas on a formal computer language for describing a system, Nygaard realized that he needed someone with more programming skills than he had.
 Ole-Johan Dahl joined him on his work January 1962.
 SIMULA 67 and modifications of SIMULA were used in the design of VLSI circuitry (Intel, Caltech and Stanford).
 Alan Kay's group at Xerox PARC used SIMULA as a platform for their development of Smalltalk (first language versions in the 1970s), extending object-oriented programming importantly by the integration of a graphical user interfaces and interactive program execution.
 Bjarne Stroustrup, from Denmark, started his development of C++ (in the 1970s) by bringing the key concepts of SIMULA into the C programming language.
 The idea of this development arose as a result of his doctorate work at Cambridge University.
 SIMULA also inspired much work in the area of program component reuse and the construction of program libraries.
 The central operational implementation strategy in support of Accumulogs and LST is the use of a server side extension of the international standards for JavaScript which supports OOP.
 As a result the operational framework builds simulation models by default.

 7. Portfolio Data Warehouse (PDW) was proposed by Hector McNeill in 2016 as a more effective substitute for General Data Warehouses or Data Warehouses, sometimes referred to as Big Data.
-McNeill has argued that PDWs represent a convergent and coherent evolving quality and value of knowledge content enabling the specification of coherent deterministic decision analysis models.
+McNeill has argued that PDWs represent a convergent and coherent evolving quality and value of knowledge content enabling the specification of coherent deterministic decision analysis models based on more complete datasets.
 General Data Warehouses (GDW) combine data collected for different purposes including administrative and regulatory information.
 This type of information is often modified by data suppliers and even authorities so these inaccurate and unreliable data elements can add too much noise to the system.
 This often results in a lack of required levels of associative coherence thereby reducing the utility of this information.
-This reduces its value in specifying good quality deterministic decision analysis models.
+This reduces its value in specifying good quality deterministic decision analysis models essentialfor human and machine decision analysis.
 See Agricultural innovation.

 8. Real Time Audit (RTA) Real Time Audit is a 24/7 real time oversight system that operates within the Navatec Cloud, with global coverage, to access all projects in portfolios that use the Navatec System, a cloud-based Software as a Service (SaaS) for project cycle and portfolio management.